 - Now that I’m latched, it’s your job to make sure I’m doing my job.
 Listen closely.
 You should be able to hear me swallow.
 Sounds like a soft “puh-puh.”
 I’ll tend to have lots of swallows in the beginning, and then slow down as I get full.
 If you don’t hear a lot of “puh-puh” sounds, try to keep me awake!
 I can be a trickster at this age and act like I’m eating, when I’m not.
 See, I’m full of surprises.
 Stroke my arm, tickle under my chin, compress your breast to move the milk toward me.
 If I don’t respond to this, most likely I am done.
 Here’s a hint: if I’m too warm and toasty, I’ll catch a nap.
 Undress me to my diaper for feeds and keep me on the cooler side as it might help keep me active.

 - One place I love to be is lying between your breasts, skin-to-skin.
-I might sleep here, but when I start getting hungry, you’ll know for sure, as I’ll start actively looking for the breast.
+This is a comforting place for me, but when I start getting hungry, you’ll know for sure, as I’ll start actively looking for the breast.
 I am becoming a little explorer!

-- Offering me both breasts is ideal, but sometimes I’ll only eat from one.
-As long as you heard lots of swallows from me and I was eager and active during the feed, I should be just fine.
-If I come off the breast on my own, milk in the corner of my mouth and look like a sailor who has been in port, that’s a good sign!
+- Offering me both breasts is ideal, but sometimes I’ll only eat from one, and I’ll tend to feed less actively from the second breast.
+As long as you heard lots of swallows from me and I was eager and active during the feed, I should have done a good job at transferring your milk to me.
 Don’t worry about timing the feeds.
-I don’t know how to tell time yet, so I’m less concerned about this than the books or websites you’ve been reading or what the app on your phone says.
+I don’t know how to tell time yet, so I’m less concerned about this than the books or websites you’ve been reading or what that app on your phone says.
 Remember, I can be a trickster… I can be at the breast for a LOOONG time and not have eaten.
 Swallows, swallows, swallows.
 If you’re not hearing frequent, numerous swallows or if I’ve been particularly sleepy at the breast, you may need to use a breast pump to help move the milk from your breasts.

-And Mom, if you or I need some assistance in all this, there’s plenty to be had.
-I heard that there are lactation consultants and other people who want to support us in almost every community.
+And if you or I need some assistance in all this, there’s plenty to be had.
+I heard that there are lactation consultants and other people who want to support us in almost every community!